manavm1990/react-from-scratch/README.md

 6. JSX **requires** us to have 1 'wrapping tag'.
 7. We can `return element.` In the **parent element**, we see 👀 a _nested object\tree 🌲._ **This represents the virtual DOM 🤯!**
    ![`console.log` of `element` with `tag`, `props` and `children` args](./images/1.png)
+8. Mount that 💩 with `render`.
+This function will `createTextNode` or 'map' `props`/`children` from the 'react element' to a 'real element!' 🤯

 ## Contact